-The statistic above presents the number of cumulative customers of group buying company Groupon between the second quarter of 2009 and the third quarter of 2014.
-As of the third quarter of 2014, the daily deal site had 52.7 million unique customers who had bought at least one of Groupon's deals during the trailing 12 months.
+The statistic above presents the number of cumulative customers of group buying company Groupon between the second quarter of 2009 and the third quarter of 2016.
+As of the most recently reported quarter, the daily deal site had 50.8 million unique customers who had bought at least one of Groupon's deals during the trailing 12 months.

 Groupon customers – additional information